 Documentation Unit 3

-Developing set in stone from Unit 2this is what my inital plans were going into this unit, i wanted to develop my project ‘set in stone’ to create a well rounded, imaginative and creative show:
+This is what my inital plans were going into this unit, I wanted to develop my project ‘set in stone’ to create a well rounded, imaginative and interactive show:

 ‘As I move into Unit 3, I want to keep building on these ideas by creating an installation that brings the ceramic pieces and photographs together in a more immersive way.
 I want the work to feel like a physical extension of my inner world, something tender, open, and a little bit broken.
 I'm thinking about making a sculptural piece that represents myself, physically forming a distorted version of me out of clay.
 I’m also planning to create a short black and white film that captures the quiet moments I’ve been exploring in my ceramic work.
 It feels important to keep working in a way that’s intuitive and based on emotion, using this practice as a space for release, reflection, and self-understanding.’